berkgoksel/SierraTwo/README.md

 channel (or channels) matching the prefix, `SierraTwo` will get the largest number amongst the matching channels and add onto the largest number amongst the channels.
 That means if `sierra-hotel-5` is the with the largest number amongst all present channels, the next channel will be `sierra-hotel-6`.
 - You can only run one instance of `SierraTwo` at a given time.
 This is due to Slack's API.
+To circumvent this, you can create multiple applications in [Slack API][Slack API] and run multiple instances of SierraTwo under different, unique tokens.
-- To close your current shell, type `sh_exit` in the channel.
+- To close your current shell, type `shell_exit` in the channel.

 ## Disclaimers
 - This project is for educational purposes only.
 The developers and contributors are not responsible for any damage